Rod Martin: Professional career

 In his 12 NFL seasons, Martin recorded 14 interceptions, which he returned for 225 yards and 4 touchdowns, along with 10 fumble recoveries, which he returned for 122 yards and two touchdowns.
 He also recorded 33 and a half official sacks (sacks were not an official statistic until 1982, Martin's 5th season).

-Personal
+Personal life

 Martin has returned to work at USC, where he is a programmer and manager of technical and user support services in the Information Sciences Institute.
 Martin has two daughters: Jessica, who played volleyball at Bethune-Cookman University, and Jade, a softball player who attended Morgan State University.

 According to the 2003 Tampa Bay Devil Rays media guide, Al Martin is a nephew of Rod Martin.